-PFI members are individually and collectively examining the role of diet and nutrition in pet health, including DCM in particular.
-Member company nutritionists, veterinarians and product safety specialists are closely studying available new information and engaging with PFI to advance pet food makers' understanding of any potential connection between DCM and nutrition.

-Is research being done on this issue?

-Significant research is underway that may answer many questions regarding what role, if any, nutrition may play in the occurrence of DCM.
-To date, available information suggests that the development of DCM in dogs not genetically predisposed to the disease is a complex issue with multiple confounding factors.
+PFI members individually and collectively have been examining the role of diet and nutrition in pet health, including DCM in particular.
+Significant research is underway; and to date, available information suggests that the development of DCM in dogs not genetically predisposed to the disease is a complex issue with multiple confounding factors.
+We are committed to learning more about this medical issue and will continue to collaborate with the FDA, veterinarians, stakeholders and pet owners.